junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 * [Up squared board](https://up-board.org/upsquared/specifications/){:target="_blank"}
 * Raspberry Pi 4

-The High Frequency Engineering Group at University of Liverpool has an anechoic chamber and the biggest reverberation chamber in the UK universities.
+The [High Frequency Engineering Group](https://www.liverpool.ac.uk/electrical-engineering-and-electronics/research/networks-and-communications/high-frequency-engineering/){:target="_blank"} at University of Liverpool has an anechoic chamber and the biggest reverberation chamber in the UK universities.